-A nice conversation ensued and he invited me into his home to have breakfast with him and his wife and we shared a few shots of rum (quite early in the morning).
+A nice conversation ensued and he invited me into his home to have breakfast with him and his wife, after which we shared a few shots of local rum.
 He gave me the tour of his house and explained that he thought about opening a Bed & Breakfast in the near future, and invited me to stay at his home on my next visit.

 To me, it is these types of experiences that make a trip go from ordinary to extraordinary.
 Getting to know and exchanging with locals, having the opportunity to learn more about their lives, their struggles and their day-to-day, all of it has no price and enhances a trip in such a way that no all-inclusive resort can.